-The CAR is currently participating in the full-sized GEF UNIDO/UNEP regional project "Capacity Strengthening and Technical Assistance for the Implementation of the Stockholm Convention National Implementation Plans in African Least Developed Countries (LDCs) of the Economic Community Of West African States (ECOWAS) Subregion".
-The project addresses the legislative and regulatory frameworks, enforcement and administrative capacities, BAT/BEP for industrial production processes, reductions to POPs exposures, identification of contaminated land and the dissemination and sharing of experiences and good practices for the sustainable, effective and comprehensive implementation of the NIPs and related chemicals management objectives in the ECOWAS region.
+- Sudan is currently participating in the full-sized GEF UNIDO/UNEP regional project "Capacity Strengthening and Technical Assistance for the Implementation of the Stockholm Convention National Implementation Plans in African Least Developed Countries (LDCs) of the Common Market for Eastern and Southern Africa (COMESA) Sub-region".
+The project addresses the legislative and regulatory frameworks, enforcement and administrative capacities, BAT/BEP for industrial production processes, reductions to POPs exposures, identification of contaminated land and the dissemination and sharing of experiences and good practices for the sustainable, effective and comprehensive implementation of the NIPs and related chemicals management objectives in the COMESA region.
 The project commenced in September 2010 and is expected to be fully implemented by August 2015.